-3.20.2 Music Preparation
+3.5.2 Music Preparation

 Competitors must provide their music in a type that is supported, and has been announced by the Artistic Director.
-All music must be clearly labeled with the competitor name(s), age group, and event type (such as Pairs).
-Whenever possible, competition music should be the first track on the CD, mini-disk, or other optical media.
-The DJ (music operator) is not responsible for errors if competition music is on a different track.
-If other than 1, track number should be included in labeling.
-For cassettes or other tapes, if available, labeling must also indicate which side the music is on.
-Competition music should be at the beginning of the tape, and the tape should be wound to a point within 1-3 seconds of the start of the music.
-The DJ is not responsible for tapes that are not ready to be played.
+All music must be clearly labeled with the competitor name(s), age group, event type (such as Pairs), and if needed, the track number.
+Whenever possible, competition music should be the first track on the CD.
+The DJ (music operator) is not responsible for any errors resulting from unsupported types or mislabeled tracks.

-3.20.3 Music Volume
+3.5.3 Music Volume

 Volume level is controlled by the DJ, at instructions from the Chief Judge.
-The base volume for Freestyle, Street Comp and Flatland music should be loud enough to sound clear, and be heard by all.
-For Standard Skill, volume level should not be loud enough to interfere with judge communication, but otherwise similar to the level for Freestyle, Street Comp and Flatland.
+The base volume for Freestyle music should be loud enough to sound clear, and be heard by all.
+For Standard Skill, volume level should not be loud enough to interfere with judge communication, but otherwise similar to the level for Freestyle.
 Some competitors' music may start with especially loud or quiet sections, and the DJ should be advised of these so volume levels do not get compensated in the wrong direction.
 Some competitors may request that their music be played at lower levels.
 These requests can be made directly to the DJ.
 Requests for higher volumes must be approved by the Chief Judge, who has the option of passing this responsibility to the DJ.

-3.20.4 Special Music Instructions
+3.5.4 Special Music Instructions